andrej-fischer/cloneHD/README.md

 ## Bulk options

-These options are only needed if the population is a mixture of a diverse bulk with known allele frequency profile and a number of subclones.
+These options are only needed if the sequenced cell population is a mixture of a diverse bulk, with known allele frequency profile, and a number of subclones.
 Allele frequency data is input with `--snv`.
+Data segmentation can be used with `--snv-jumps`.
+Read depth data can also be specified with `--cna`.

 *    `--bulk-mean [double]`  The bulk allele frequency profile.
 Must be a filterHD `*posterior.*.txt` file.
 Only the posterior mean is used.